 Finally, the 2011 Certified EIR outlines the stormwater utility requirements of the Approved Project.
-The proposed project will comply with all applicable stormwater treatment requirements.
+Although the proposed project would slightly increase the residential buildout of Blocks Q and R, it would not increase the total buildout considered by the 2011 Certified EIR or any stormwater-associated impacts.
+In addition, the proposed project will comply with all applicable stormwater treatment requirements.
 Therefore, the proposed project would result in similar impacts and would not worsen the stormwater facility impacts of the Approved Project.